 The women’s volunteer organization, Junior League of Northern Virginia, chose the museum as their signature project in 2006.
 The organization’s contributions were essential to the early success of the Center.
 They raised over $250,000 in funds and contributed thousands of volunteer hours to support the Center’s development.

-Community feedback identified a need to build greater interest and aptitude in science, technology, engineering, and mathematics (STEM) subjects among regional students, who will become our future work force.
+Community feedback identified a need to build greater interest and aptitude in science, technology, engineering, and mathematics (STEM) subjects among regional students, who will become our future workforce.
 Success in STEM subjects is the building block for future accomplishments, so the Center turned its focus to STEM learning and changed its name to the Children’s Science Center in 2008.

 In 2010, experienced non-profit leaders and fundraisers joined the Board of Directors and helped the Center make significant strides towards its goals.
 The museum’s programs and fundraising grew by 600% in just four years, while the Center’s museum without walls programs served 60,000 visitors in the same time frame.
+In order to support its growing programs, the Center established its own office and began building its team of support staff and educational personnel in late 2013.